meltoner/agrofelis/components/remote-control/readme.md

 ![Structure actual](_figures/remote-control-04-frame.jpg)

-The subsequent photo depicts the top side of the structure facilitating the joystick, the battery positioned in the top middle side, above the ESP32 terminal adapter located on the underside of the module's body.
+The subsequent photo depicts the top side of the structure facilitating the joystick, the battery positioned in the top middle side, above the ESP32 terminal adapter which is located on the underside of the module's body.

 ![Structure battery and joystick](_figures/remote-control-05-frame-battery-joystic.jpg)